eventnetusa/eventnet/src/_vip/pr-activations.md

   to debut its fantasy sports website
 content_section:
   - text_block_markdown: >-
-      Founded in 1976, EventNetUSA is one of the oldest experiential marketing agencies in the industry.
+      You have the idea, we have the know-how!

+      EventNetUSA has been taking the impossible and making it a reality for the past 41 years.
+Our full service approach and team of industry experts ensure every brand idea comes to life with originality, quality, on time and on budget.

       Named a *Top Event Marketing Agency* for the 15th year on Event Marketer's [It
       List](http://www.eventmarketer.com/article/the-2017-it-list-recognizing-the-top-100-event-agencies/),
-      and *known for producing the impossible*, we provide turn-key event production and logistics to brands and agencies nationwide.&nbsp;
+      we provide turn-key event production and logistics to brands and agencies nationwide.&nbsp;

-      Our full service approach and team of industry experts ensure every brand idea comes to life with originality, quality, on time and on budget.
+      &nbsp;
     single_image_block:
       single_image_path:
     double_image_block: